January 3, 2026

 • Admissions staff interviewers, on the other hand, may have reviewed your application in advance, so it’s important to understand the distinction.

-Highlight Key Parts of Your Story
+Highlight the Most Important Parts of Your Story

 While you don’t have full control over the conversation, as the interviewer will be asking the questions, use their prompts as opportunities to share the most compelling parts of your story.
 Think about which aspects of your experiences you want to highlight, and look for ways to weave them into the interview.